Mountain Mama Vacation Homes

 Photo Credit: thespacebotanist via Instagram

 For a good workout and a real long-distance hiking experience, consider the Bears Den to Harpers Ferry trail.
 This 19.2-mile point-to-point hike starts at the Bears Den hiker hostel near Bluemont, Virginia, and finishes in Harpers Ferry.
-Since it is a point-to-point hike, you will need a vehicle shuttle, whether you set it up with your own cars or book a shuttle service.
+Since it is a point-to-point hike, you will need a vehicle shuttle, whether you set it up with your own car or book a shuttle service.

-On this trail, you get an authentic AT experience with long miles and the chance to hike with fellow thru and section hikers.
+On this trail, you get an authentic A.T experience with long miles and the chance to hike with fellow thru and section hikers.
 Due to its length and elevation gain, this trail is considered strenuous but rewards hikers with beautiful views and a sense of accomplishment that they have done long miles on the Appalachian Trail.

 The AT Conservancy in Harpers Ferry